 STOP DIVIDING PALAWAN INTO THREE

 On October 13, 2018, people were dismayed to find out that Palawan will soon be divided into three provinces (via Proposed Bill No. 8055 in the Senate) from a Facebook post of Senator Sonny Angara.
 The casualness in announcing that the said division is timely and needed stirred angry reactions from people, mostly Palaweños.
-It became the “most commented” post in Senator Angara’s FB page.
+It became the “most commented” post in Senator Angara’s FB page, it was deleted a few days after.

 Sign this petition to say NO to the division of Palawan.
 Say NO to Proposed Bill 8055.